nroutasuo/level13/README.md

 ### Systems

 Various independent [Systems](https://github.com/nroutasuo/level13/tree/master/src/game/systems) use and change data on Components and make stuff happen in the game.
 They generate resources, update movement options, resolve fights and so on.
-Each area of the UI is taken care of its own [UI system](https://github.com/nroutasuo/level13/tree/master/src/game/systems/ui).
+Each area of the UI is taken care of by its own [UI system](https://github.com/nroutasuo/level13/tree/master/src/game/systems/ui).

 ### Player Actions

-Everything that the player can do in the game - mainly button clicks - are "player actions".
-Each action has a name, costs, requirements and so on defined in the [PlayerActionConstants](https://github.com/nroutasuo/level13/blob/master/src/game/constants/PlayerActionConstants.js).
+Everything that the player can do in the game - mainly button clicks - are called "player actions".
+Each action has a name, costs, requirements and so on.
 The [PlayerActionFunctions](https://github.com/nroutasuo/level13/blob/master/src/game/PlayerActionFunctions.js) class contains a function for each action and handles their results.
-Various helper classes take care of checking those requirements, deducting costs, unifying random encounters etc.
+Various helper classes take care of checking requirements, deducting costs, unifying random encounters and so on.

 ### World Creator